 4. Listening to music may increase positive mood and decrease negative mood.

-In a series of studies, research has demonstrated that listening to motivational music before performance is associated with increased strength (1)..
-Research has found that listening to music is associated with enhanced mood states, with listeners perceiving exercise to be less exhaustive (2).
+In a series of studies, research has demonstrated that listening to motivational music before a performance is associated with increased strength (1)..
+Research has found that listening to music is associated with enhanced mood states, with listeners perceiving exercise as less exhaustive (2).

 A key question stemming from this work is what type of music leads to improved performance.
-The answer is unfortunately not straightforward.
-Karageorghis argues that a multitude of factors need to be considered in the selection of music designed to enhance performance, which could be summarised under four headings (3,4).
-Musical factors such as lyrics, harmony and melody, and personal factors, such as socio-cultural background, associations and preferences, are proposed to determine the motivational qualities of an individual piece of music:
+The answer is, unfortunately, not straightforward.
+Karageorghis argues that a multitude of factors needs to be considered in the selection of music designed to enhance performance, which could be summarised under four headings (3,4).
+Musical factors, such as lyrics, harmony and melody, and personal factors, such as socio-cultural background, associations and preferences, are proposed to determine the motivational qualities of an individual piece of music: